Jason Dunstall: 1990s

 Dunstall reached his century of goals against in Round 16 at Kardinia Park with his fifth goal of the match just before half-time.
 He ended the match with 9 goals and beat three opponents as Hawthorn won by 19 points.

 Dunstall's outstanding season was recognised with his third club best and fairest award, as well as his first selection in the All-Australian team at full-forward.

-In the Elimination Final in 1996 against Sydney, Dunstall tumbled over Andrew Dunkley and was left writhing on the ground clutching a badly injured knee which required a knee reconstruction.
-Surprisingly, Dunstall's knee healed well enough for him to play half a reserves match just before the start of the 1997 AFL season, and was picked to play against in the opening round.
+In the Elimination Final in 1996 against Sydney, Dunstall tumbled over Andrew Dunkley and was left writhing on the ground clutching a badly injured knee, which required a knee reconstruction.
+Surprisingly, it healed well enough for him to play half a reserves match just before the start of the 1997 AFL season, and was picked to play against in the opening round.